SleepyStrix/availabuddy-dist/README.md

 # availabuddy
 **VERY EARLY WIP**

-Need to let someone know when you have time for a meeting?
+"Let me know some times you're available next week for an interview!" -some recruiter

 Select your available times, export an image, send it how you like.